Last modified on October 2, 2024, at 23:30 BST (UTC+1)

 They were probably referring to Combe Martin's 14th century Martins' Great Hall House mentioned in medieval records.
 It might have been a typical construction of timber and perhaps local stone, in the traditional manner with wattle and daub.

 According to Snell: the oaks on the south side of Combe Martin churchyard were called the Park Trees.
-At an unknown earlier date, the foundations of the outer walls of a castle were found in the adjacent meadow, surrounded by a moat.
+The foundations of the outer walls of a castle were found in the adjacent meadow, surrounded by a moat.
 Contemporary records actually mention Lord Martin's Hall at Combe [Martin].

 About Late Mediaeval Great Halls